Cheng Siu Chung

-Cheng Siu Chung (鄭兆聰; born 29 September 1972 in Hong Kong) is a Hong Kong football manager and former professional player.
-He is currently the head coach of Hong Kong Premier League club Southern.
+Cheng Siu Chung (鄭兆聰; born 29 September 1972) is a Hong Kong football manager and former professional footballer.
+He is currently the technical director of Hong Kong Premier League club Southern.

 He served as a commentator for the 2010 FIFA World Cup for the Cantonese subscription television network, Astro Wah Lai Toi.

 Club career

 Cheng moved to Costa Rica when he was 8 years old along with his parents and sister, and is fluent in Spanish and English as well as his native Cantonese.
 His father, Cheng Kwok Kan, was a famous footballer in Hong Kong who played for Happy Valley before moving to Costa Rica.
-Cheng Siu Chung started his career in Costa Rica where he also represented Costa Rica for the youth level.
+Cheng started his career in Costa Rica where he also represented Costa Rica for the youth level.

 In 1994, Alajuelense sold Cheng to Eastern for a then record transfer fee of HK$234,000.
 It has been the highest transfer fee record in Hong Kong First Division League.
 The record stood until 2007 when South China bought Chan Wai Ho from Hong Kong Rangers by HK$400,000.

 Managerial career

 While serving a coach at Kitchee, also played for Southern which at the time were in the Hong Kong Third District Division League.

 On 7 May 2015, Kitchee announced on Facebook that Cheng had been hired by Southern as their new manager after the district club announced that they would seek a license to compete in the 2015-16 Hong Kong Premier League.

 After five seasons, Cheng departed Southern on 16 March 2020 after a falling out with Southern's upper management.
 He failed to win any trophies for Southern during his spell with the club.

 On 13 June 2022, Cheng returned to Southern as the club's new head coach.

+On 3 June 2023, Cheng changed his role as the technical director of Southern.